 Ya know something, though?
 JKR wasn't trying to create a comprehensive, coherent, logical world that would resist deconstructing by millions of picky adults.
 She was out to write entertaining children's stories.
 For a self-taught writer without exceptional education or accomplishments, writing mostly as catharsis, she didn't do so bad a job.
 Highest selling books of all time not named the Bible?
 Yeah, not so bad.

-(And what the hell, I live in a state where it's illegal to possess nunchuks, but perfectly legal to own semi-automatic rifles.
+(And what the hell, I live in a state where it's illegal to possess nunchuks, but perfectly legal to own semi-automatic rifles ... and in a nation where half the voters think that a blowhard asshat con artist is legitimately the best choice to be Leader of the Free World.
 Think the Wizarding World has a monopoly on idiocy and inconsistency?)

 While I'm a confirmed shipper of just about any pairing BUT H/G (I admit I'm fond of H/Luna, H/Hermione and H/Daphne), teenagers get crushes on the people they get crushes on.
 No rhyme or reason to it, and it's not unrealistic for HP to fall for a cute girl with whom he's had about two conversations, ever.
 Yes, Ginny's largely a colorless cipher in canon, and it probably didn't help shape people's opinions that while Emma Watson and Daniel Radcliffe had chemistry from almost the start, Radcliffe and Bonnie Wright have all the mutual electricity of a pair of mismatched, sodden socks.
 Rowling's no more to blame for a 11-year-old boy and 9-year-old girl cast in 2000 to fail to grow up to flash sparks on the screen nearly a decade later, than she was for the actress playing the "plain" character growing up foxy and the one playing the "blazing" character growing up dead average.